ZIO

 1. Usually “measurable effect” is insufficient to decide on significance of a design issue.
 In response, the blog post “Architectural Significance Criteria and Some Core Decisions Required” proposes 5+2 criteria for “Architectural Significance”: business value/risk, stakeholder concern, quality level, external dependencies, cross-cutting, first-of-a-kind, past troublemaker.

-2. Michael Nygard’s ADR format is not the initial/first one ever created (see here for evidence), but a very visible and well adopted one.
+2. Michael Nygard’s ADR format is not the initial/first one ever created (see here for evidence), but a very visible and well-adopted one.

 3. Think git, Gitlab, GitHub with features such as auto-merge, history, release management, CI/CD pipes and so on.